angezid/advanced-mark.js/doc/doc_v3/shadow-dom.md

 ## Highlighting in shadow DOM

-An option `shadowDOM: true`allows to highlight a text inside shadow DOMs that have `mode: 'open'` and are already created.
+The option `shadowDOM: true` allows to highlight a text inside shadow DOMs that have `mode: 'open'` option and are already created.
 You can play with Playground - Examples -> Shadow DOM.

-To style mark elements in shadow DOM, the option `shadowDOM: {style: 'your mark element style'}` can be used.
+To customize the style of mark elements in shadow DOM, the option `shadowDOM: {style: 'your mark element style'}` can be used.
+To customize the style of highlighting when using a `Highlight` API the pseudo-element `::highlight(custom-highlight-name) { your highlight style }` should be added to the `shadowDOM` option.
-It creates a `style` element and appends it at the end of shadow root child nodes (before v2.6.0 it inserted style of beginning of shadow root child nodes).
+It creates a `style` element and appends it at the end of shadow root child nodes.
-**Note** that a style is added to shadow root no matter does shadow DOM contains any matches or not.
+**Note** that the style is added to the shadow root no matter whether it contains any matches or not.

 An inline style can be used as an alternative:
 ``` js